dk307/HSPI_HistoricalRecords/asserts/Introduction.md

 * When my device occasionally reports incorrect values, how can I establish a valid range for it?

 The device's range can be set using device options.
 The values outside the range are ignored.
-The existing values outside the range are deleted from database.
+The existing values outside the range are deleted from database on setting the range via Device Options.

-* When I encounter an error like "Sqlite version is too old" upon starting the plugin on a non-Windows system, what steps should I take to resolve it?

-On Windows, the sqlite is bundled with plugin.
-For other systems, the system provided version is used.
-The sqlite version needs to be above 3.37+.
-Please update sqlite or OS Version.

 * How do I go about creating a statistical device associated with a specific device?

-This can be done via menu PlugIn->Add a statistic device.The multi step wizard on that page will guide creation of the device.
+This can be done via menu PlugIn->Add a statistic device.
+The multi step wizard on that page will guide the creation of the device.

 * My database has become too large.
 What methods can I employ to reduce its size?